 It does!
 You said earlier that you arrived at some of this thinking from writing about refugees and regime change, about crisis and real-world concerns where beauty may seem elusive.
 This interview has also brought to mind equally expansive political conceptions, namely of freedom—along the lines of Angela Davis’s thinking (freedom is a constant struggle).
 We need more formations beyond something like freedom, to show, as you said, there are other ways we can live that don’t depend on death.
 So, I’m curious to hear more about the trajectory of this book and how some of your previous essays, for example on the politics of the hijab, may have informed your thinking.

-This interview has me thinking about previous November interviewee Nell Painter, specifically her writing on how beauty was conceived in eighteenth and nineteenth century (in chapter five of The History of White People, “The White Beauty Ideal as Science”).
+This interview has me thinking about previous November interviewee Nell Painter, specifically her writing on how beauty was conceived in the eighteenth and nineteenth centuries (in chapter five of The History of White People, “The White Beauty Ideal as Science”).
 She shows that the production of race as a category for oppression and violence had much to do with the fetishization of white skin—all that white marble in Ancient Greek statuary.
-She discusses how the so-called “father” of art history Johann Joachim Winckelmann (1717–68) was unaware that the original sculptures were often dark in color and typically painted.
+She discusses how the so-called “father” of art history, Johann Joachim Winckelmann (1717–1768), was unaware that the original sculptures were often dark in color and typically painted.
 I’m curious what your thoughts are on how whiteness and beauty have been interlinked.

-So that is what I am interested in—how beauty bears the weight of much ideological management and pedagogy in its associations with humanity and its others.
+So that’s what I’m interested in—how beauty bears the weight of much ideological management and pedagogy in its associations with humanity and its others.
 Sylvia Wynter calls those distinct categories that emerge from this divide “genres” of the human, each featuring its own aspirations and ways of relating—which, taken together, make up what Wynter calls a culture’s “descriptive statement.”
-Wynter argues that the West, through imperial expansion and colonial violence, has imposed its genre-specific truths on the world; its descriptive statement is over-represented in the history of humanity.
-The promise of beauty has long shored up this over-represented statement—but I want to believe that the promise of another beauty can also be that which helps us to imagine otherwise.
+Wynter argues that the West, through imperial expansion and colonial violence, has imposed its genre-specific truths on the world; its descriptive statement is overrepresented in the history of humanity.
+The promise of beauty has long shored up this overrepresented statement—but I want to believe that the promise of another beauty can also be that which helps us to imagine otherwise.